lmc-eu/matej-client-php/README.md

 echo 'Number of failed commands: ' . $response->NumberOfFailedCommands()() . "\n";

 // Iterate over getCommandResponses() to get response for each command passed to the builder.
-// Commands in the reponse are present in the same order as they were added to the requets builder. foreach ($response->getCommandResponses() as $commandResponse) {
+// Commands in the response are present in the same order as they were added to the requets builder. foreach ($response->getCommandResponses() as $commandResponse) {
     if ($commandResponse->isSuccessful()) {
         // Methods $commandResponse->getData(), ->getMessage() and ->getStatus() are available